loveencounterflow/intershop-lazy/README.md

 As can be seen, not only does the multiplicator excel in integer arithmetics, it also keeps track of past results.
-If we were to repeat any of the above calls, no additional calls to `get_product()` would be performed, nor would any lines be added to `LAZY.facets`.
+If we were to repeat any of the above calls, no additional calls to `get_product()` would be performed, nor would any lines be added to `LAZY.cache`.
 That can save tons of cycles and waiting time!

 Keep in mind that *almost* the same effect can be achieved in PostGreSQL by declaring a function `immutable` since PG caches results to immutable functions internally.
 However, while those caches will not survive DB